WorldBrain/Memex/src/refactoring.md

 -   Done: with the remoteFunction refactoring, usages of the remote function `addBookmark` have been changed to `addPageBookmark` such that bookmarking from either a tab or the search result dashboard, uses the same bookmarking code.

 -   TODO: Refactor this current `src/search/bookmarks.ts` code in the legacy `src/search/` namespace to this format of the now unused but newer designed `BookmarksBackground`.
 Retaining the page indexing code.

+## Notifications - two systems

+`src/util/notif*` should exist somewhere else as it's not a util, but browser interface abstraction.
+Probably in src/notifications/ somewhere.

+There seems to be duplication between the usage of this directly, via the `createNotification` RPC call, usage via the `dispatchNotification` RPC call, and imported directly often as 'createNotif' :

+`createNotification` is often imported directly as `createNotif` e.g.
+`import createNotif from 'src/util/notifications'`

+`dispatchNotification` seems written in the newer style so it seems everything should be moved to that

+## Running in Tabs

+Move everything that has to do with tabs to something like src/ipc or src/rpc.

 ## Misc